segmentio/segment-docs/src/connections/destinations/catalog/gtag/index.md

 hidden: true
 strat: google
 ---
+> note ""

-The Gtag Destination is currently in a closed Early Access Preview.
-If you are interested in joining this preview, please [contact us](https://segment.com/help/contact/) or your CSM if you are interested in testing this new destination.
-The use is governed by [(1) Segment First Access](https://segment.com/docs/legal/first-access-beta-preview/) and Beta Terms and Conditions and [(2) Segment Acceptable Use Policy](https://segment.com/docs/legal/acceptable-use-policy/).
+> The Gtag Destination is in a closed Early Access Preview.
+To join the preview, contact [Segment Support](https://segment.com/help/contact/) or your CSM.
+The use is governed by [(1) Segment First Access](/docs/legal/first-access-beta-preview/) and Beta Terms and Conditions and [(2) Segment Acceptable Use Policy](/docs/legal/acceptable-use-policy/).

-## Getting Started
+## Getting started

 The Google Site Tag (Gtag) Device Mode destination allows you to unify tracking across the Google Suite using the gtag.js library.
-Our early Access Preview Gtag Destination currently only supports sending data to Google Analytics.
-All you have to do is drop in your **Google Measurement ID** into your settings.
+This early Access Preview Gtag Destination supports sending data to Google Analytics.
+To enable, add your **Google Measurement ID** into the destination settings.
 You can either choose to use a Web Measurement Id or a Web + App Measurement Id.

 ## Page calls

-When you make a [Page call](/docs/connections/spec/page), Segment send a pageview to Google Analytics.
-Pageviews can be sent from the browser.
+When you make a [Page call](/docs/connections/spec/page), Segment sends a pageview to Google Analytics.
+Pageviews send from the browser.

 The resulting `page` event name in Google Analytics corresponds to the `fullName` of your page event.
 The `fullName` is a combination of the `category` and `name` parameters.
 For example, `analytics.page('Home');` produces a `Home` Page event in GA's dashboard, but `analytics.page('Retail Page', 'Home');` produces an event called `Retail Page Home`.